Folquet de Lunel

 Folquet de Lunel (c.
-1244 - c.
-1300) was a troubadour from Lunel (in the modern Hérault) in the Languedoc.
+1244) was a troubadour from Lunel (in the modern Hérault) in the Languedoc.
 He left behind nine recorded lyric poems, including five cansos, two partimens, and two sirventes.
 He also wrote one longer work, the Romans de mondana vida.
 Folquet's birth date can be known precisely because he tells us in his Romans, written in 1284, that he was forty years old at the time.

 Folquet's earliest datable work is a partimen with Guiraut Riquier, dated to between 1264 and 1270.
 He presents Guiraut with a tricky question: